phone

 Pricing details

-Hotel Tours include: Lodging, meals, and entrance into state parks and national wildlife refuges.
+Hotel Tours include: Lodging, meals, and transportation.

 Camping tours meals: Breakfast will be cooked on the grill or on the fire at camp.
 Lunch will be picnic style, sandwiches, fruit, etc. Dinner will be cooked on the grill or on the fire at camp.
 We travel with a mini-Weber Charcoal Grill and we can grill steaks, hamburgers, chicken, or fish.
 Sometimes we have hotdogs and s’mores on the fire.
 We also travel with a Dutch Oven and cook shrimp stir-fry, pasta dishes and other delicious meals.
 We can accommodate vegetarians and vegans, no problem!